 Gateway to Genealogy Research

 The National Library has several reference publications that provide pointers on resources and approaches to constructing family trees.
-For instance, Foy’s Family history for beginners (2011) gives concrete yet simple steps to genealogical research while Smolenyak’s Who do you think you are?
+For instance, Foy’s Family History for Beginners (2011) gives concrete yet simple steps to genealogical research, while Smolenyak’s Who Do You Think You Are?
 (2009) shows examples of actual family trees and how to go about piecing one.
-Skulnick’s and Moorhead’s 500 brickwall solutions to genealogy problems (2003) along with its sister edition More brickwall solutions to genealogy problems (2004) written for family historians who faced brickwalls in their research, offers strategies on overcoming deadends.
-For a local perspective, the National Library has its own compilations and guides of materials in its holdings, ranging from the introductory resource guide entitled Tracing your family history (2003) which gives a good survey of key resources, to the more extensive Sources on family history (2008) by Kartini Saparudin which covers resource materials by genre and by key racial groups.
+Skulnick and Moorhead’s 500 Brickwall Solutions to Genealogy Problems (2003) along with its sister edition More Brickwall Solutions to Genealogy Problems (2004), written for family historians who face brickwalls in their research, offers strategies on overcoming dead ends.
+For a local perspective, the National Library has its own compilations and guides of materials in its holdings, ranging from the introductory resource guide entitled Tracing Your Family History (2003), which gives a good survey of key resources, to the more extensive Sources on Family History (2008) by Kartini Saparudin, which covers resource materials by genre and by key racial groups.
 Ng Hui Ling has also compiled an extensive library guide on Chinese genealogy research.